A Definition of Non-Stationary Bandits

-Recall that the ambiguity that arises in classifying Example~\ref{example:easily} using the informal definitions of non-stationary bandits stems from the definition of ``mean reward."
-Some readers may have wondered if we can alternatively define non-stationary bandits as those for which there does not exist a random variable ``mean reward" such that the rewards are i.i.d. according to a probably distribution determined by this mean reward.
+An alternative approach to defining non-stationary bandits is to consider those for which there does not exist a sequence of \say{reward distributions} that does not change over time.
 This is equivalent to defining non-stationary bandits as those for which the reward sequence is not exchangeable, by deFinetti's theorem.

-This is indeed a valid alternative definition of non-stationarity that resolves the ambiguity in classifying the bandit described in Example~\ref{example:easily}.
-This alternative definition could have also motivated our notion of regret, concept of predictive information, and our regret analysis.
+This alternative definition also addresses the ambiguity in classifying bandits; for example, Examples~\ref{example:easily} and~\ref{example:easily_g} are both stationary under this definition.